-- 2.1 Some bullying and harassment (physical, verbal or online) constitutes unlawful behaviour, which relate to a person's age, disability, gender reassignment, gender race, religion or belief, sexual orientation, pregnancy, marriage/civil partnership, and may amount to other criminal offences such as those which fall under the Act on Criminal Law (Act C of 2012). - 2.2 In cases of alleged assault or behaviour that is unlawful or considered a criminal offence, IBS will report them to the police.
+- 2.1 Some bullying and harassment (physical, verbal or online) or other irregular/illegal actions constitute unlawful behaviour, including those related to a person's age, disability, gender reassignment, gender race, religion or belief, sexual orientation, pregnancy, marriage/civil partnership, and may amount to other criminal offences such as those which fall under the Act on Criminal Law (Act C of 2012). - 2.2 In cases of alleged assault or behaviour that is unlawful or considered a criminal offence, IBS will report them to the police.